 The Group sells to automotive manufacturers throughout the world.
 Credit risk arises from deposits and derivative financial instruments with banks and financial institutions as well as credit exposures to customers, including outstanding receivables.
 The treasury department is responsible for managing and analysing the credit risk for each new customer before standard payment and delivery terms and conditions are offered.
-The customer's creditworthiness is assessed at the local level through analysing past due receivables.
+The customer's creditworthiness is assessed based on a number of variables.